s-power-vn/portal-web/memory-bank/systemPatterns.md

 ### Implementation Guidelines

-1. Error Propagation

 - Throw raw errors from if(error) blocks
 - Wrap errors only once in catch blocks
 - Use clear Vietnamese messages
 - Include original error message

-2. Error Categories
-   - Use consistent message format
-   - Follow Vietnamese translation pattern
-   - Keep messages clear and concise
-   - Include relevant context